Griboedow/Griboedow/README.md

 ### Nikolai Kochkin

-I am a Senior QA Lead at Veeam Software company.
+I am a Senior QA Manager at Veeam Software company.
 I live in Prague.
 Unfortunately, most of my code cannot be published, so I am not a frequent guest here.

 - 🔭 I’m working on Veeam Backup for [Nutanix AHV/AWS/Azure/GCP] at Veeam Software.
 - 🌱 I’m currently learning how to build automated documentation systems